alfaromartino/nace4europe/README.md

 # nace4europe
-Estimates based on Eurostat and Orbis for revenue shares of  each industry at the Nace 4 digits level.
+Estimates for revenue shares of manufacturing industries  at NACE 4-digits level (based on information form Eurostat and ORBIS).